Body found behind apartment complex in Penndel, Pa.

 PENNDEL, Pa.
 (WPVI) --Bucks County officials are investigating the discovery of a body behind an apartment complex in Penndel.

-The body was found around 3:30 p.m.
+The body was found shortly before 3 p.m.
 Friday behind the Mill Creek Apartments, located in the 100 block of Robbins Avenue.

-Police say the body of a 67 year old man was found in the creek behind the apartments.
+Police say the body of a 64-year-old resident, who is reported to suffer from a medical disability, was found lying face down in the creek behind the apartments.

 There is no evidence of foul play.

-No word yet on a cause of death or how long the body had been there.
+No word yet on a cause of death or how long the he had been there.

 RELATED: Body found wrapped in tarp off MLK Drive in Philadelphia's Fairmount Park